vectorquantized/100daysofcuda/README.md

 make day_2
 ./day_2
 ```
-### Day 3
+### Day 3 TILED GEMM

 ![FlashAttention Banner](https://raw.githubusercontent.com/Dao-AILab/flash-attention/main/assets/flashattn_banner.jpg)

 <p align="center">Source: <a href="https://github.com/Dao-AILab/flash-attention">Dao-AILab / FlashAttention</a></p>

 As seen from the figure SRAM throughput is > 10x HBM.
 Let's see if we can put this to good use or not.
+We'll not code Flash Attention as of yet, the figure explains very clearly the difference in throughput of SRAM vs HBM and that's why I used it.

 On day 3 we give Tiled GEMM a refresher.
 In a nutshell we want to perform multiple floating point ops on a particular chunk of data that we transferred in shared memory from HBM and maximize data re-use.